About this more social, emotional, and philosophically-oriented, stream-of- consciousness, alter-id, techno!-diary, companion to AIgitated.

 Mine goes something like this:

-I want to purchase an item.
-So I head online to one or more shopping sites I’m sure we’re all familiar with.
+I want to purchase an item, so I head online to one or more shopping sites I’m sure we’re all familiar with.
 I note brands…do I know any of them?
 I note prices.
-Then I note the ratings.
+Then, I note the ratings.

 I look at the 5- and 4-star percentages.
 I will probably dismiss an item if those two combined aren’t 86% or higher, and I note the total number of reviews.
 If this is substantial, that carries some weight; if only a few, I surmise they are likely shills and disregard the item.